dromerosalem/project-2/README.md

 - **HOME**

-The landing page is no more rendering two buttons that will take you rahter to the `/past` path or `/upcoming` path.
+The landing page is no more than rendering two buttons that will take you rahter to the `/past` path or `/upcoming` path.

 ```js
         <Link to={'/past'} style={{ fontFamily: 'Special Elite', color: 'black' }}><button>Click here to see past launches</button></Link>